 (ATTN: ADDS details in para 5, last para; RECASTS first 2 paras, headline)

-The number of imported cases climbed by 13 to reach 144, the KCDC said.
+The total number of imported cases jumped by 30 to 131, the KCDC said.

-Daegu and North Gyeongsang Province, the nation's two worst-affected regions, reported 34 and nine new cases, respectively.
+Daegu and North Gyeongsang Province, the nation's two worst-affected regions, reported 26 and 12 new cases, respectively.

 South Korea began implementing stricter rules on social distancing Sunday to slow the coronavirus pandemic that emerged in China late last year.

 Citizens are strongly urged to stay at home, except for essential needs or jobs, with the government restricting religious gatherings, indoor sports activities and visits to nightclubs and other entertainment venues.